mtrevisan/Boxon/CONTRIBUTING.md

 Code contributions of just about any size are acceptable!

-The main difference between code contributions and documentation contributions is that contributing code requires inclusion of relevant tests for the code being added or changed.<br>
+The main difference between code contributions and documentation contributions is that contributing code requires relevant tests.
+These tests must be included for any code being added or changed.<br>
-Contributions without accompanying tests will be held off until a test is added, unless the maintainers consider the specific tests to be either impossible, or way too much of a burden for such a contribution.
+Contributions without accompanying tests will be held off until a test is added.
+This is unless the maintainers deem the specific tests impossible or too burdensome for the contribution.

 To contribute code:
 * [Set up the project](#project-setup).